healthyregions/oeps/metadata/NDVI.md

 **Meta Data Name**: Normalized Difference Vegetation Index (NDVI)
 **Date Added**: April 1, 2022
-**Author**: Michelle Stuhlmacher & Susan Paykin
+**Author**: Marynia Kolak, Michelle Stuhlmacher & Susan Paykin
 **Date Last Modified**: January 3, 2024
-**Last Modified By**: Wataru Morioka
+**Last Modified By**: Marynia Kolak

 ### Theme:
 Environment

 ### Data Location:
-You can find the variables described in this document in the CSV files [here](../full_tables).
+You can find the variables described in this document in the CSV files [here](https://oeps.healthyregions.org/download).

 CSV files are organized by **year** and **spatial scale**.
 For example, county-level variables from 2000 will be found in C_2000.csv.
 Note: Every variable can be found in the **Latest** files.

 ### Data Source(s) Description:
+At this time, we provide a satellite-derived product to generate a greenspace measure for Census tracts across the U.S.

 Tract-level data was sourced from Sentinel 2 MSI: MultiSpectral Instrument, Level-1 C. It was calculated using imagery from the summer of 2018.
 Summer is defined as 03/20/2018 to 09/22/2018 (spring to fall solstice).
 The tract-level dataset was provided by Dr. Michelle Stuhmacher, Assistant Professor, DePaul University Department of Geography.

 ### Description of Data Processing:
-The tract-level data processing was done by the Depaul University team.
+The tract-level data processing was done by the DePaul University team.
 Sentinel-2 imagery is filtered to the desired date range and then pixels with high cloud and cirrus interference are removed.
 The remaining pixels are composited using the 50th percentile to produce a single image with minimal cloud interference.
 The NDVI is calculated using this image, and the mean NDVI values for each census tract is extracted.

 Analysis was completed using [Google Earth Engine](https://earthengine.google.com/).
 The code is publicly accessible to those with an Earth Engine account here: https://code.earthengine.google.com/4c997cd30d088e97d24171d528e4749b